jbh/bolt-ibmi/docs/QUICKSTART.md

 ### Bolt CLI
 Be sure to install [Bolt CLI](https://www.puppet.com/docs/bolt/latest/bolt_installing.html) on your local machine.
-This will allow you to run the plans in this repository.
+This allows you to run the plans in this repository.

 ## Clone repository